flocondetoile/my_bo/README.txt

 My BO

-Custom module which provide custom actions on taxonomy term entities.
-This is a demonstrate module.
+Custom module which provide custom actions on taxonomy term entities, on a specific field This is a Drupal 8 demonstration module.